 While not common, electrocution can cause injuries to crew members during events.
 Improper wiring in lighting, audio or other touring equipment can result in electrical shocks or more serious electrocution injuries.
 Fires can also start due to improper wiring or the misuse of pyrotechnics.
 If the venue where you are holding the event does not have adequate exits and entrances, severe injuries can occur when a fire breaks out.
 Injuries during tours can also be caused by poor crowd control.
 Inexperienced staff or understaffing can lead to poor management of audience members.
 When too many people gather in a small place, injuries can occur.

 Tours for musical performers and celebrities are often attended by younger crowds who may partake in alcohol and drug use.
 Substance abuse is ranked as one of the leading factors of concert-related injuries and fatalities.
 Not only is alcohol and drug use dangerous in itself due to the risk of developing alcohol poisoning or overdosing, but it can also lead to reckless behavior by those who partake.
 Alcohol and drugs disrupt normal brain functioning and can lead to poor decision making, delayed reaction, or poor balance.
 It can also increase an individual’s likelihood of engaging in violent behavior which can result in self-injury or the injury of others.

-For more information about touring insurance policies or to acquire touring insurance for your upcoming tour, contact the professional entertainment insurance brokers at MFE Insurance today.
+For more information about band insurance policies or to acquire touring insurance for your upcoming tour, contact the professional entertainment insurance brokers at MFE Insurance today.